John Wiedeman: Broadcasting career

 Wiedeman served as the radio and TV play-by-play broadcaster for the Muskegon Fury (1992–1994), Worcester IceCats (1994–1996), and Cincinnati Cyclones (1997–2001).
 He worked his way to the National Hockey League (NHL), where he served as the radio and substitute TV play-by-play commentator for the Philadelphia Flyers (1996), Tampa Bay Lightning (1997), Columbus Blue Jackets (2001), and New York Islanders (2001–2006).
 He joined the Chicago Blackhawks in 2006 and served as the team's radio play-by-play commentator.
-Wiedeman provided commentary for the Blackhawks alongside Troy Murray on the radio, including three Stanley Cup Finals in 2010, 2013 and 2015.
+Wiedeman provided commentary for the Blackhawks alongside Troy Murray on the radio, including three Stanley Cup Final:2010, 2013 and 2015.

 In 2021, the Blackhawks announced Pat Foley would retire as the team's TV play-by-play commentator after the season.
 Wiedeman, along with other announcers, "auditioned" to succeed Foley throughout the 2021–22 NHL season.
 In April 2022, the Blackhawks announced that Wiedeman would retain his role as the team's radio broadcast play-by-play announcer, and would not be selected to replace Foley on TV for the 2022–23 NHL season.
 Wiedeman signed a three-year extension with the Blackhawks in April 2024.